cmwylie19/peppr/docs/040_pepr-tutorials/030_create-pepr-operator.md

-# Tutorial - Create an Operator in Pepr
+# Tutorial - Create an Operator in peppr

 ## Introduction

-This tutorial will walk you through the process of building a Kubernetes Operator in Pepr.
-If you get stuck, browse over to the [Pepr Excellent Examples](https://github.com/cmwylie19/peppr-excellent-examples/tree/main/pepr-operator) to see the finished code.
+This tutorial will walk you through the process of building a Kubernetes Operator in peppr.
+If you get stuck, browse over to the [peppr Excellent Examples](https://github.com/cmwylie19/peppr-excellent-examples/tree/main/peppr-operator) to see the finished code.

 ## Background